 My Hybrid Bullet Journal System looks like this:

-I don’t prepare anything in advance and I don’t worry about creating spreads or monthly prep or even future logging.
-Here’s how I use my system to keep me organized, on task, and have a way to record what’s happening in my life:
+I don’t prepare anything in advance, and I don’t worry about creating spreads monthly prep or even future logging.
+Here’s how I use my system to keep me organized on task, and have a way to record what’s happening in my life:

 Here’s a recent example of the collection of sticky notes that seem to find their way into the cover of my bullet journal.
 Plus a few printed sheets of paper too!